signalfx/splunk-otel-js/src/instrumentations/external/nocode/nocode.md

+# "nocode" instrumentation

+Stability: under active development; breaking changes can occur

+Please don't use this if you have the ability to edit the code being instrumented.

 ## What Does It Do?

 **NoCodeInstrumentation** enables tracing in Node.js applications without modifying the source code.
 It uses OpenTelemetry's instrumentation package to automatically trace functions defined in: